 Mastering the “Why this College?”
 Essay

-After pouring their heart and soul into the Common App essay, students are sometimes out of gas by the time they encounter any remaining supplemental essays.
-While supplemental essays may ask you anything from “What makes you happy?
-(Tufts)” to analyzing a Kermit the Frog quote (Dartmouth…seriously), the most important question in this section will, in some form, ask you to explain why this school is the perfect fit for you.
-Quite often, we observe that the “Why this college?” essay, in whatever permutation, lulls students into spewing clichés, empty hyperbolic proclamations, and other vapid, “let me just fill up this space” commentary.
+After pouring their heart and soul into the Common App essay, students often run out of gas by the time they encounter any remaining supplemental essays.
+While supplemental essays may ask you anything from “What makes you happy?”
+(Tufts) to analyzing a Kermit the Frog quote (Dartmouth…seriously), the most important question in this section will, in some form, ask you to explain why this school is the perfect postsecondary home for you.
+Quite often, we observe that the “Why Us?” essay, in whatever permutation, lulls students into spewing clichés, empty hyperbolic proclamations, and other vapid, “let me just fill up this space” commentary.